ljw1004/vbspec/vb/statements.md

    11. If control flow exits through an unhandled exception, then the async object's status is set to `TaskStatus.Faulted` and its `Exception.InnerException` property is set to the exception (except: certain implementation-defined exceptions such as `OperationCanceledException` change it to `TaskStatus.Canceled`).
 Control flow resumes in the current caller.
    12. Otherwise, the async object's status is set to `TaskStatus.Completed`.
 Control flow resumes in the current caller.

-    > __Annotation__
-    > The whole point of Task, and what makes async methods interesting, is that when a task becomes Completed then any methods that were awaiting it will presently have their resumption delegates executed, i.e. they will become unblocked.
+       (__Note.__ The whole point of Task, and what makes async methods interesting, is that when a task becomes Completed then any methods that were awaiting it will presently have their resumption delegates executed, i.e. they will become unblocked.)

 2. In the case of an `Async Function` with return type `Task(Of T)` for some `T`: the behavior is as above, except that in non-exception cases the async object's `Result` property is also set to the final value of the task return variable.